nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Fluorescent:** Pertaining to or exhibiting fluorescence, relevant to the optical properties of gold nanoclusters.

-### Expanded Lexical Dictionary Definition and Usage\nFluorescent gold nanoclusters (GNCs) are at the forefront of nanotechnology for their exceptional optical and electronic properties, guided by the quantum confinement effect, where the properties of the clusters change as their size approaches atomic dimensions.
+### Expanded Lexical Dictionary Definition and Usage:
+Fluorescent gold nanoclusters (GNCs) are at the forefront of nanotechnology for their exceptional optical and electronic properties, guided by the quantum confinement effect, where the properties of the clusters change as their size approaches atomic dimensions.
 This confers a high degree of tunability to the clusters' fluorescence, which can be modulated by altering the size, shape, or the chemical environment of the clusters.
 In biomedical applications, GNCs provide high-resolution imaging without the toxicity concerns associated with traditional fluorescent dyes or organic fluorophores.
 Their stability and brightness make them ideal for real-time tracking of cellular processes, disease markers, and other biological phenomena.
 Additionally, in environmental and chemical sensing, their sensitivity to the chemical composition of the surrounding environment makes them perfect for detecting pollutants or hazardous substances at low concentrations.